ProjectRazon/Razon/vault/Music Production/Psychoacoustics/Pitch.md

     - music-production
 ---

-# Pitch
+# Introduction

 Our brains and ears are very good at detecting repeating patterns in air pressure.
+Such repetitions give rise to a perceptual characteristic of [[../Sound|sounds]] called pitch.

+>[!DEFINITION] Definition: Pitch
+>
+>**Pitch** is the subjective characteristic of [[../Sound|sounds]] by which we rank them on a spectrum from low to high.
+>

+# Frequency

+Pitch is affected by multiple factors but by far the most influential is the frequency with which patterns in the change of air pressure repeat.

-The frequency of these repetitions, i.e. the number times per second the pressure departs from and then returns back to some particular value, is what we perceive as **pitch**.
+of these repetitions, i.e. the number times per second the pressure departs from and then returns back to some particular value, is what we perceive as **pitch**.

 Higher frequencies correspond to higher pitches and vice versa.

 There are many ways in which pressure can oscillate, but the simplest way is in a sinusoidal wave, starting at some particular value, going up to a maximum, highest, value, then dropping down to a minimum, lowest, value and then returning to the original value.
 We perceive different pitches depending on how many times per second this cycle occurs.
 Here is a graphical representation of how pressure changes in a sine wave with a frequency of 220 Hz: